jehutymsms/Stat-Card-Page-Project/READMEv1.md

 ### What I learned

-CSS is something I have had some issue's grasping but the below items were difficult for me to graps.
-I am more of a visual learner so one would think CSS would be easy to grasp.
-However I believe I have a good handle on it because of this project.
-Especially Grid and Flexbox.
+CSS is something I have had some issue's grasping however with the completion of this project it has helped me progress.
+I am more of a visual learner so one would think CSS would be easy for me.
+This project was a wake up to solving problems and finding solutions which in turn has helped make CSS easier to understand.

- - It took me a while to figure out how to do an overlay of a color over the image.
+ - It took me a while to figure out how to do an overlay of a color on an image.
 I used the stackoverflow question [here](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) to get this answer.
 I believe there is a better way to do this but this is the solution I found so far.
 Code snippet below from Mobile Style Sheet:

 ```css